code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Description

-Currently, the following comment for the `sharesToUnderlying` function is Misleading.
+The following comment for the `sharesToUnderlying` function is misleading:

 ```
 * @notice In contrast to `sharesToUnderlyingView`, this function **may** make state modifications
 ```

-It's because the `sharesToUnderlying` function has `view` modifier, indicating that it does not modify the state.
+The `sharesToUnderlying` function has a `view` modifier.
+Therefore, it does not modify the state.

 ### Recommendation

-Consider fixing the comment for `sharesToUnderlying` function to accurately reflect that it does not modify the state.
+Consider updating the comment for `sharesToUnderlying` function to accurately reflect that it does not modify the state.

 ## [N-02] Misleading comments for `Merkle` contract